gavxue/broken-link-automation/README.md

 # Broken Link Automation 🔗

-An automatation script that checks for broken links on the CEE IT website.
+An automation script that checks for broken links on the CEE IT website.
 Estimated runtime is around 1-2 minutes.

 Update: visit the [new web version](https://github.com/gaxvue/broken-link-checker) for a better user experience.